dictadata/pdf-data-parser/README.md

 PdfDataParser given a PDF document will output an array of arrays (rows).
 With default settings PdfDataParser will output all rows in the document including headings and paragraphs.
 Using [PdfDataParser Options](#pdf-data-parser-options) the parser can filter content to retrieve the desired data table in the document.

 PdfDataParser only works on a certain subset of PDF documents specifically those that contain some type of tabular data in a grid/table format.
-The parser uses marked content and x,y position information returned by the Mozilla [pdf.js](https://github.com/mozilla/pdf.js) API to transform PDF content items into rows of cells.
+The parser uses marked content items and x,y position information returned by the Mozilla [pdf.js](https://github.com/mozilla/pdf.js) API to transform PDF content items into rows of cells.

 Rows and Cells terminology is used instead of Rows and Columns because the marked content in a PDF document flows more like an HTML page than database query results.
 Some rows may have more cells than other rows.
 For example a heading or description paragraph will be a row (array) with one cell (string).
 See [Notes](#notes) below.